Janice Bryant Howroyd

-Early years
+Early life

-Janice Bryant was born on September 1, 1952 in Tarboro, North Carolina, the fourth of 11 children in her family.
+Janice Bryant was born on September 1, 1952, in Tarboro, North Carolina, the fourth of 11 children in her family.
 As a teen, she was one of the first African American students to participate in desegregation of her town's high school.
-Howroyd was educated at North Carolina A&T State University, where she earned a degree in English.

-Entrepreneur
+Career

 In 1976, Howroyd moved to Los Angeles, California, and worked as a temporary secretary for her brother-in-law, Tom Noonan, at Billboard magazine.
 While at Billboard, Noonan introduced Howroyd to business executives, celebrities, travel, and workplace diversity.

-With an approximate budget of $1,000 Howroyd continued to focus on employment services and launched her own company, The ACT•1 Group, in a small Beverly Hills, California office in 1978, with Tom Noonan as her first client.
+With an approximate budget of $1,000 Howroyd continued to focus on employment services and launched her own company, The ACT 1 Group, in a small Beverly Hills, California, office in 1978, with Tom Noonan as her first client.
+ActOne Group companies include AppleOne, All's Well, AT-Tech, ACT-1 Personnel Services, Agile-1, ACT-1Govt, A-Check Global, which provide personnel and recruiting services to different industries, and DSSI, which provides document management services.

-Companies

-According to Bloomberg L.P., "ActOne Group, Inc. provides employment, workforce management, and procurement solutions to Fortune 500 organizations, local and mid-market companies, and government agencies."
-ActOne Group companies include AppleOne, All's Well, AT-Tech, ACT-1 Personnel Services, Agile-1, ACT-1Govt, ACheck GLobal, which provide personnel and recruiting services to different industries, and DSSI, which provides document management services.

-Leadership

 Howroyd is an ambassador of the Department of Energy's Minorities in Energy Initiative, a board member to numerous organizations including the United States Department of Labor's Workforce Initiative Board, Women's Business Enterprise National Council, WeConnect, National Utilities Diversity Council, Harvard Women's Leadership Board, California Science Center, Los Angeles Urban League and a member of the Industry Trade Advisory Committee on Services and Finance Industries of the U.S. Trade Representative and the United States Department of Commerce.
 She also serves on the Board of Trustees for North Carolina Agricultural and Technical State University.

 In May 2016 Howroyd received a key presidential appointment by President Barack Obama as a member of the President's Board of Advisors on Historically Black Colleges and Universities.
 In 2017 she joined the Diversity Committee of the FCC.

 Since 2016, Howroyd has served on the Congressional Black Caucus Foundation Board of Directors as an officer as Treasurer.

-Philanthropy

-Howroyd, according to the National Association of Women Business Owners, "has had a significant impact on the well-being of her community and ... has had the foresight and generosity to recognize that her success is best savored when she pays it forward."
-Via scholarship funding and personal service, she supports universities (Harvard University, University of Southern California, California State University, San Bernardino and her own alma mater, North Carolina A&T), women's support organizations (WBENC, WPO, The Trusteeship), Minority serving organizations (NMSDC, Urban League, LAEDC, NUDC and more), and is a mentor to others through personal work and media engagements.

-She is a member of the International Trade Advisory Commission Board, Los Angeles Economic Development Corporate Board, and the Women's Leadership Board of the Kennedy School of Government/Harvard University.